Ehson Panjshanbe

-Ehson Panjshanbe (Эҳсон Панҷшанбе, Эхсан Панджшанбе) is a Tajik professional footballer who plays as a midfielder for Istiklol and the Tajikistan national team.
+Ehson Panjshanbe (Эҳсон Панҷшанбе) is a Tajik professional footballer who plays as a midfielder for Tajikistan Higher League club Istiklol and the Tajikistan national team.

 Career

 Club

 In June 2016, Panjshanbe returned to FC Istiklol after a loan spell with Barkchi.

 On 31 August 2020, FC Istiklol confirmed that Panjshanbe had moved to PFC Navbahor Namangan on a contract until the end of 2022.

 In July 2022, Panjshanbe signed for Persian Gulf Pro League club Zob Ahan Esfahan.

 On 9 February 2023, Istiklol announced the return of Panjshanbe.
 On 19 June 2024, Panjshanbe scored the Istiklol's 1,000th league goal.

 On 1 January 2025, Panjshanbe joined Sogdiana Jizzakh on a one-year contract after his Istiklol contract had expired.

 On 28 July 2025, Panjshanbe returned to Istiklol, on a contract until the end of 2025.

+On 9 January 2026, Istiklol announced that Panjshanbe had left the club at the end of his contract, and that he'd signed a one-year contract with Malaysia Super League club Terengganu.

+On 15 July 2026, Tajikistan Higher League club Istiklol announced the return to the club of Panjshanbe, to a one-year contract.

 International

 Panjshanbe made his debut for Tajikistan on 2 June 2016 against Bangladesh.